RobbeVermeire/BachelorClass2018/Documentation/360 video with transparency in VR/360° video on sphere with transparency.md

 Don’t forget to check the "Keep Alpha" option after importing the video!

 IMPORTANT: Change codec to H264 in the importsettings of the video in unity.
 This prevents lag when the .webm video is played in unity.
-You can play this the bitrate mode and spatial quality aswell, this will improve performance(pfs).

 ![alt text](https://github.com/RobbeVermeire/BachelorClass2018/blob/master/Images/VideoImportSettings.png)

 #### 3. Create render texture for 360° video
 1. Add a sphere object in your unity project.
 2. Create a new (video)material.
 Add the material to the sphere.
 3. Add the custom "FlippedWithTransparency" shader to the material you just added to the sphere.